 - Select the Authentication tab.

-- In the Authentication Servers section, make sure Firebox-DB server is selected.
+- In the Authentication Servers section, select Firebox-DB server.

 - In the Users and Groups section, select the group you created.
 In our example, we select the group named CB.